Painting on Location

 Later I decided casein didn't help the mortar and alum did, it made it get harder, faster.

 I sanded the trowels with a sponge sanding block to remove any rust and laid on the mortar.
-Popped out air bubbles with a pin as it was setting.
+Popped out any air bubbles with a pin as it was setting.

 4 hours later it was still too wet, this brick holds too much water, I was using 2 year old lime putty, the brick is just too wet.
 I added another 25% of sand and doubled the alum, that brought the alum up to a level baby teaspoon.
 Still less the a half of one percent of the total mortar mixed.
 Now it spreads like room temperature butter and I can finish this tonight.
 I set the brick on a piece of absorbing paper.